 n8n AI Automation

 n8n is geared towards developers who want to build sophisticated AI systems.
-It integrates with LangChain, which allows you to design autonomous AI agents that can chain LLMs, databases, and APIs.
-Thus, n8n developers can create complex AI pipelines for document ingestion, vector retrieval, and structured data output.
+It integrates with LangChain, so you can design autonomous AI agents that connect language models to your own databases and APIs.
+That lets n8n developers build complex AI pipelines, from document ingestion through to clean, structured output.

 Make AI Automation